charliechauri/cra-extended/README.md

 This project is opinionated in the way code should be written in order to prevent errors, styling issues and to have consistency in the code base.

-Fork this repo to start your application.
+Fork this repo to start your own application.

 For this project you'll need [yarn](https://yarnpkg.com)

+## Installation

+1. Run `nvm use` to set node version
+1. Run `yarn` to install dependencies

 ## Available Scripts